ni-kismet/webcharts-development-settings/benchmark-infrastructure/benchmark-infrastructure.md

         .concat(benchmarks);
 }
 ```
-5. Add a new rule to the .gitignore file to make sure you don't accidentally commit the files with temporary benchmark results:
+6. Add a new rule to the .gitignore file to make sure you don't accidentally commit the files with temporary benchmark results:
 ```
 lastBenchmarkResults.*
 ```
-6. Make sure the .npmignore will ignore the files keeking the temporary benchmark results and the saved ones:
+7. Make sure the .npmignore will ignore the files keeking the temporary benchmark results and the saved ones:
 ```
-lastBenchmarkResults.*
+lastBenchmarkResults.txt
+lastBenchmarkResults.json
 benchmarkResults.json
 ```